 This show was based around the game of snooker, hosted by Jim Davidson and John Virgo.
 Contestants would answer questions, and the famous snooker player they were paired up with would have to pot as many balls as possible to get a good score for them.
 The losing contestant of the first round also got the chance to do a trick shot set up by John Virgo to win a consolation prize.

 It was a brilliant Saturday night programme with a lot of good humour, and they occasionally had disabled contestants as well, which felt like quite a novelty at the time.
 Jim and John had a good laugh making it together, and there are some very entertaining bloopers as a result.
-And the theme tune was The Snooker Song by Captain Sensible, a great song in its own right.
+And the theme tune was The Snooker Song by Captain Sensible, a great track in its own right.

 We all know what Big Brother is about.
 Stick a load of people in a house, including some who you’re sure will get into conflict with each other, cut them off from the outside world, and then film them 24/7 to see what happens.
 It’s a format that’s been copied in a variety of ways since then.